whria78/can/README.md

 <pre><code>pip install wget opencv-python numpy
 </code></pre>

 The script will download raw images and generate the dataset.
+Some images may not available for the deletion of the link.
 <pre><code>python3 download.py all.csv

 or